chreden/trview/doc/filters.md

 ## Combining Filters

-Filters can be comined with either `And` or `Or`.
+Filters can be combined with either `And` or `Or`.
 Filters are combined in the order they are defined.